georgedoescode/VBCanvas/readme.md

 # HTML5 Canvas, responsive.

-**Getting `<canvas>` to look great is difficult.
-Making `<canvas>` responsive is even more difficult.
-VBCanvas is here to make it easy.**

 VBCanvas allows you to define a canvas viewBox attribute [just like SVG](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox).
-Once set, the canvas will automatically position all drawing relative to the viewBox and scale the canvas automatically.
-Blissful 🧘‍♂️🧘
+Once set, the canvas will render it's contents relative to the viewBox and scale the canvas automatically!

 ## Demo